lukfd/farmerselevator/README.md

 - [ ] Discuss if in /profile pages email and personal information should be public

+- [ ] Check that when a farmer and elevator with the same id, when uploading image will have different image name in /uploads

 #### Finised To do

 - [x] Move to Bootstrap